Bob Avakian: Political activities

-Cult of personality
+Criticism

-Avakian has been criticized as the center of a cult of personality within the RCP.
-Aaron J. Leonard, a former RCP member, identified Avakian's 1979 trial as a catalyst in the development of this cult of personality.
+Avakian has been criticized as the center of an alleged cult of personality within the RCP.
+Author Aaron J. Leonard, who worked with the RCP, identified Avakian's 1979 trial as a catalyst in the development of this supposed cult of personality.
 In 2016, former USLAW national coordinator Michael Eisenscher called the RCP "a cult around Avakian" in an interview with Harper's Magazine.
-In June 2022, a coalition of 23 abortion rights, feminist, and mutual-aid groups released a statement denouncing RCP and the affiliated abortion rights organization Rise Up 4 Abortion Rights, and calling the RCP a cult.
+In June 2022, a coalition of 23 abortion rights, feminist, and mutual-aid groups released a statement denouncing RCP and the affiliated abortion rights organization Rise Up 4 Abortion Rights, and calling the RCP a "cult."

 Avakian has noted that the RCP emphasizes "the great importance of the work I have done, and continue to do", but claims that criticism of his position within the RCP is "unscientific".
 The party has called any claims of cultism within its ranks "lies and slander".